kafotre/SQL/README.md

 ## Welcome to my SQL portfolio!
 This code repository contains examples of SQL I've written.
 Feel free to take a look and reach out to me via email at kafotre@gmail.com if you have any questions.

---Create a Wine Store database
+# Project 1: Create a Wine Store database

 Create TABLE wine (id INTEGER PRIMARY KEY, name TEXT, PRICE INTEGER, rating INTEGER, aisle INTEGER);